comp110-lytle/comp110/site/exercises/battleship.md

 Right click on the `exercises` directory and select "New File".
 Enter the following filename, being careful to match capitalization and punctuation:

-* `ex03_battleship.py`
+* `ex03_functional_battleship.py`

 Before beginning work on the program, you should add a _docstring_ to the top of your Python _module_ just as you have previously.
 Then, you should add a line with the special variable named `__author__` assigned to be a **string** with your 9-digit student PID.

-## Part 1. `input_row` and `input_column` - 10 points
+## Part 1. `input_guess` - 20 points

-Declare a function named `input_row`.
-The function will prompt for and eventually return the user's row guess.
-More specifically, the function takes in an `int` parameter, representing the size of the grid and has an `int` return type.
-The algorithm of this function is _very similar_ to the user input logic you have already used in EX02.
+Declare a function named `input_guess`.
+The function will prompt for and eventually return the user's row or column guess.
+More specifically, the function takes in an `int` parameter representing the size of the grid, a `str` parameter representing  a specification of row or column, and an `int` return type.
+The algorithm of this function is _very similar_ to the user input logic you have already used in EX02——note how we are condensing repetitive logic for inputting a row and column into one reusable function!

+Since the caller of this function can be expected to provide a correct argument for the `str` parameter, specifically one that is "row" or "column, we will "assert" this assumption in our code such that an error is raised if it is not found to be true.
+As the first line of code in your function's body, add the following assert statement and fill in the blank (`_____`) with your second parameter's name:

+`assert ______ == "row" or ______ == "column"`

 Once you have tried implementing the function, import it for use in the REPL to test it out.
 As featured in the example below, run the `python` command to start the REPL.
-Subsequently, the command `from exercises.ex03_battleship import input_row` will `import` your function definition `from` your `exercises.ex03_battleship`.
+Subsequently, the command `from exercises.ex03_functional_battleship import input_guess` will `import` your function definition `from` your `exercises.ex03_functional_battleship`.
 Type out the example _function calls_ to check that your function returns the expected values.

 <pre>
 <div class="terminal">